-Of my entire day, Chenonceau was definitely my favourite castle we visited, and probably my favourite in the Loire Valley – so far.
+Of my entire day, Chenonceau was definitely my favourite castle we visited, and probably my favourite in the Loire Valley (though I haven’t been to many castles there yet).
 The combination of beauty and history this castle houses are what I travel for.

 If the exterior isn’t super unique, it’s quintessentially French.
 Royal and sturdy in appearance, this courtly estate has a very intricately detailed facade and a uniquely shaped roof.
 I have to admit that it’s a little flat-fronted and neutrally-coloured for my tastes but it’s definitely fit for a noble family.
 (Am I of a high enough class to say something like that?)